silexlabs/cloud-explorer/README.md

 </script>
 ```

-* You will then be able to call it like you would call Ink File Picker:
+* You will then be able to call it like you would call File Picker:
 ```
 cloudExplorer.pick(function(b){